firastanani/Todo_app/README.md

 ###From command line

-1- npm run seed //To initialize the database
+1- npm run seed //To initialize the database <br />
-2- npm install // In order to download packages
+2- npm install // In order to download packages  <br />
-3- node index.js // for run code
+3- node index.js // for run code  <br />